niplav/site/eccentric.md

 quakes](https://en.wikipedia.org/wiki/Cryoseism) in the barren landscapes of the continent.
 Maybe already done better by [Werner Herzog](https://en.wikipedia.org/wiki/Encounters_at_the_End_of_the_World)?
-— I haven't seen it.
+— I haven't watched it.

 ### Prevent House of Leaves Movie